 Treatment for Opioid Addiction

 When you are ready to receive treatment for opioid addiction, the first step is going through the detox process.
 As mentioned above, you should consider attending a residential treatment program for detox, since the symptoms of opioid withdrawal can make the process of detoxing difficult.
-In a medical detox program, you can slowly reduce your dose of opioids until they are no longer taking the drug.
+In a medical detox program, you can slowly reduce your dose of opioids until you are no longer taking the drug.
 This form of detox tends to be the most effective, and it can reduce the severity of withdrawal symptoms.